Qiskit/rustworkx/CONTRIBUTING.md

 will use the same environment.
 As long as `pixi run build_pyodide` passes locally or on CI it should keep compiling and building.

 Lastly, remember to update the Pyodide version in `tests/pyodide_tests`.
 Change the version in `tests/pyodide_tests/package.json` and run `pixi run install_pyodide_test_env` to generate the new lockfile.
-If you forget to update the Pyodide version, the smoke test will fail.
+If you forget to update the Pyodide version, the tests will fail.

 ### Stable Branch Policy and Backporting